Jang Do-yeon

-Jang Do-yeon (born March 10, 1985), is a South Korean comedian, signed with KOEN Group.
-Since April 2025, she signed contract with SM Culture & Contents (SM C&C).
-She was a cast member in MBC's variety show, We Got Married, paired with actor Choi Min-yong.
+Jang Do-yeon (born March 10, 1985) is a South Korean comedian.

 Education

 Jang was a student at Kyung Hee University's College of Art and Design, although, due to commitments in television broadcasts, she has yet to graduate from her course.

 Career

 In 2007, Jang made her debut in the South Korean entertainment industry when she appeared on Mnet's talk show, Shin Dong-yeop's Talk King 18.
 In the following year, she became a cast member of Gag Concert, after joining the 22nd class of KBS comedians.

+In 2017 she was a cast member in MBC's variety show We Got Married, paired with actor Choi Min-yong.

+Since April 2025, she signed contract with SM Culture & Contents (SM C&C).